muliyangm/BYOP/README.md

 ## Setup
 - **Environment:** Our implementation is built on [UNO](https://github.com/DonkeyShot21/UNO) v1 and [ComEx](https://github.com/muliyangm/ComEx), so please carefully follow them to prepare the code environment.
 - **Datasets:** We use CIFAR10/100 and Tiny-ImageNet datasets in our experiments.
 The CIFAR datasets can be automatically downloaded to the path specified by `--data_dir` when passing the `--download` argument.
 For Tiny-ImageNet one can refer to [this script](https://gist.github.com/moskomule/2e6a9a463f50447beca4e64ab4699ac4).
 - **Checkpoints:** BYOP follows the two-stage training paradigm (supervised pretraining + novel class discovery).
 In Distribution-Agnostic NCD, we use the base set (which has the same imbalance ratio as the novel set) to perform the supervised pertraining.
-We will later release the pretrained checkpoints (as indicated in the TODO list).
+The pretrained checkpoints are available at [OneDrive](https://1drv.ms/f/s!AjO77NiOqskYmJJr-Y-7lazlWH7gJw?e=1h9mPx).
 - **Logging:** To use [Wandb](https://wandb.ai/site) for logging, please create an account and specify `--entity YOUR_ENTITY` and `--project YOUR_PROJECT`.
 Normally, it requires the Internet accessibility to proceed; otherwise, you can pass `--offline` for logging locally, and the generated files can also be manually uploaded to [Wandb](https://wandb.ai/site) for further analysis.

 ## Commands